Circle of fifths: Definition

 The circle of fifths organizes pitches in a sequence of perfect fifths, generally shown as a circle with the pitches (and their corresponding keys) in clockwise order.
 It can be viewed in a counterclockwise direction as a circle of fourths.
 Harmonic progressions in Western music commonly use adjacent keys in this system, making it a useful reference for musical composition and harmony.

 The top of the circle shows the key of C Major, with no sharps or flats.
 Proceeding clockwise, the pitches ascend by fifths.
 The key signatures associated with those pitches change accordingly: the key of G has one sharp, the key of D has 2 sharps, and so on.
 Proceeding counterclockwise from the top of the circle, the notes change by descending fifths and the key signatures change accordingly: the key of F has one flat, the key of B♭ has 2 flats, and so on.
-Some keys (at the bottom of the circle) can be notated either in sharps or in flats.
+Some keys (at the bottom of the circle) can be reasonably notated either in sharps or in flats.

 Starting at any pitch and ascending by a fifth generates all tones before returning to the beginning pitch class (a pitch class consists of all of the notes indicated by a given letter regardless of octave—all "C"s, for example, belong to the same pitch class).
 Moving counterclockwise, the pitches descend by a fifth, but ascending by a perfect fourth will lead to the same note an octave higher (therefore in the same pitch class).
 Moving counter-clockwise from C could be thought of as descending by a fifth to F, or ascending by a fourth to F.

+When notating a circle of fifths, an enharmonic substitution is made for one of the notes.
+In the clockwise example above, a perfect fifth above A♯ would be E♯, but is notated as F, which is enharmonically equivalent.
+This technically creates a diminished sixth between A♯ and F. In the counterclockwise example, a perfect fifth below G♭ should be C♭, but is replaced with the enharmonic note of B, also creating a diminished sixth.

 Structure and use

 Diatonic key signatures

 Each pitch can serve as the tonic of a major or minor key, and each of these keys will have a diatonic scale associated with it.
 The circle diagram shows the number of sharps or flats in each key signature, with the major key indicated by a capital letter and the minor key indicated by a lower-case letter.
-Major and minor keys that have the same key signature are referred to as relative major and relative minor of one another.
+Major and minor keys that have the same key signature are referred to as the relative major and relative minor of one another.